 Funding from the National Lottery Heritage Fund has made our project, Reading emPOWERed, a reality.

 The Mills Archive Trust has been awarded a grant of £198,751, made possible by the money raised by National Lottery Players.
 Wind and water power have the potential to address present and future climate needs.
-Over the next two years, The Mills Archive Trust will expand learning opportunities in our local area (Reading, Berkshire) about the history of both, revealing their course from traditional mills to modern turbines.
+With funding until September 2025, The Mills Archive Trust will expand learning opportunities in our local area (Reading, Berkshire) about the history of both, revealing their course from traditional mills to modern turbines.

 History Made Present